great-expectations/great_expectations/docs/reference/supporting_resources.md

 title: Supporting Resources
 ---

-Great Expectations requires a python compute environment and access to data, either locally or through a database or distributed cluster.
-In addition, developing with great expectations relies heavily on tools in the Python engineering ecosystem: pip, virtual environments, and jupyter notebooks.
-We also assume some level of familiarity with git and version control.
+Great Expectations requires a Python compute environment and access to data, either locally or through a database or distributed cluster.
+In addition, developing with Great Expectations relies heavily on tools in the Python engineering ecosystem: pip, virtual environments, and Jupyter Notebooks.
+We also assume some level of familiarity with Git and version control.

 See the links below for good, practical tutorials for these tools.